-The current Tribal Council has recently enacted a new tribal law that the TERO Commission has been working on for some time.
+The 2015 Tribal Council enacted a tribal law that the TERO Commission worked on for some time.
 This tribal law protects Karuk Government employees from workplace discrimination.
 It is the Karuk Tribe Workforce Protection Act.
 You can view it by clicking on the link below.
 The TERO Commission meets at least monthly; contact the TERO Director if you would like information about upcoming meetings.

 TERO Department – 800-505-2785 extension 2030 or firstname.lastname@example.org